gbin-org/alignment-editor-rcl/README.md

 Represents the reference text -- a previously aligned translation of the source that users will align their target to.
 Reference text mode is enabled by providing reference text segments.
 In reference text mode users can only align to the reference text.
 Reference links must be supplied.

-An array of objects that implement: `{ text: string, type: 'source'|'target', position: number}`
+An array of objects that implement: `{ text: string, type: 'source'|'target'|'reference', position: number}`

 #### `referenceLinks`